-- How to reduce the reservation wage x? - Unemployment benefits z and job offer rate λ need to go down - Interest rate r and separation rate s need to go up - $-\lambda$, r and s pretty exogenous to policy - -z goes down if lower unemployment benefits are paid - Unemployment would fall if reservation wage falls (besides for λ) - The ambiguous effect of the job offer rate λ in reducing unemployment - A higher λ reduces duration (2.3) in unemployment directly - A higher λ increases the reservation wage and probability $1-H\left(x\right)$ of accepting an offer goes down - How to reduce wage inequality? - No answer from this model - [one could increase the reservation wage but this leads to unemployment] - Theory of origin of wage distribution needed
+- How to reduce the reservation wage x? - Unemployment benefits z and job offer rate λ need to go down - Interest rate r and separation rate s need to go up - $-\lambda$, r and s pretty exogenous to policy (but think of short-time work) - -z goes down if lower unemployment benefits are paid - Unemployment would fall if reservation wage falls (besides for λ) - The ambiguous effect of the job offer rate λ in reducing unemployment - A higher λ reduces duration (2.3) in unemployment directly - A higher λ increases the reservation wage and probability $1-H\left(x\right)$ of accepting an offer goes down - How to reduce wage inequality? - No answer from this model - [one could increase the reservation wage but this leads to unemployment] - Theory of origin of wage distribution needed

-2.8.1 The Leibniz Rule
+2.4.1 The Leibniz Rule